Nissan130/customer-churn-prediction/README.md

 │ ├── 02_modeling.ipynb # Model training and evaluation
 │
 ├── reports/
-│ ├── figures/
+│ ├── figures/ # All visualization figures
-│ │ └── all figures
+│ └── boxplot.png
 │
-└── README.md # Project documentation
+├── README.md # Project documentation
-|___requirements.txt  # all libraries and modules for this project
+├── requirements.txt # All libraries and modules for this project
-|